Alfresco/docs-alfresco/content-services/latest/config/mtls.md

 Mutual TLS is disabled by default, to turn it on you have to change the value of properties `httpclient.config.<service>.mTLSEnabled` to `true` for all services you intend to use with mTLS.

-Hostname verification can be disabled for responses with `httpclient.config.<service>.hostnameVerificationDisabled`, by setting it to `true`.
+> **Note:** Hostname verification can be disabled for responses with `httpclient.config.<service>.hostnameVerificationDisabled`, by setting it to `true`.
 Though be aware that disabling it poses a significant security risk.

 ### Configuration for Transform Service